readthedocs/blog/adding-markdown-support.rst

 It should be noted that Commonmark doesn't support a lot of the concepts that RST lets you represent.
 In particular,
-there is no standarized way in Commonmark to represent inline or block levels constructs.
+there is no standardized way in Commonmark to represent inline or block levels constructs.
-So things like the `toctree` directive and `:ref:` markup don't have an analog.
+So things like the ``toctree`` directive and ``:ref:`` markup don't have an analog.

 There is a `proposed draft`_ to the Commonmark spec to allow a similar syntax.
-We are investigating adding support to this in `recommonmark`, but we don't want to implement something, and then have something else become the standard.
+We are investigating adding support to this in recommonmark, but we don't want to implement something, and then have something else become the standard.